 Is it worth using the Shopmium app?

 Is Shopmium worth it?
 This is a question I ask myself every time I load up the app!
 And the truth is, sometimes it’s worth it.
 When I’m getting something for free, or with a substantial discount, that I know I will enjoy and I can easily locate it, it’s worth it.
 But sometimes I’m not convinced the money-off coupons are that hot and it can feel like a bit of a wild goose chase when I’m searching the aisles for an obscure product.

-But I’ve had Shopmium on my phone for over five years, the app is clean and easy to use.
-I’ve been able to earn some cashback (not enough to pay the bills, but some) and I haven’t had any issues claiming my money back and I do enjoy having a nosy at the offers when I remember to check and I have been able to access some cool new products.
+But I’ve had Shopmium on my phone for over five years and the app is clean and easy to use.
+I’ve been able to earn some cashback (not enough to pay the bills, but some) and I haven’t had any issues claiming my money back either and I do enjoy having a nosy at the offers when I remember to check and I have been able to access some cool new products.
 So overall, I’d say that Shopmium is worth trying.
 If you fancy giving it a go, you can get a special welcome offer by using my code s688d.